ABOUT JOURNAL OF CME

 Aims and scope

-The Editor-in-Chief makes decisions on submissions based upon their merit (i.e. technically sound, well-written), their potential to inform the CME-CPD community and their relevance to our international audience.
+The Editor-in-Chief makes decisions on submissions based upon merit (i.e. technically sound, well-written), the potential to inform the CME-CPD community and relevance to our international audience.

 Types of articles